mullema/k3-panel-view-extended/README.md

 # Kirby 3: Panel View Extended
 With Kirby 3.6 a lot of new CSS selectors were added to the Panel views.
 Therefore, the add css classes feature was removed from this plugin.
-See the official kirby website for [available css selectors](https://getkirby.com/releases/3.6/features/extended-panel-views).
+See the official Kirby website for [available css selectors](https://getkirby.com/docs/reference/panel/styling).

 Features with Blueprint options:
 - In a multi language setup: Set a site/page/user to single language and hide the language drop down